 Enlisted Special Duty Pay

-Individuals who are qualified to dive, and who are placed on special orders to perform diving duties as a part of their normal military duties are entitled to diving pay.
+Individuals who are qualified to dive, and who are placed on special orders to perform diving duties as a part of their normal military duties, are entitled to diving pay.
 The pay varies significantly depending on experience level, type of duty, and the branch of service.
 It's not surprising that the maximum amount is received by Navy SEALS.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 11.

 Nuclear Officer Pay

-Naval nuclear officers receive both an initial bonus and a yearly incentive pay for extending their service commitment.
+Naval nuclear officers receive both an initial bonus and yearly incentive pay for extending their service commitment.
 The yearly incentive pay is determined by the Secretary of the Navy.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 12.